Fortinetics

 How much does CMMC Level 2 certification cost?

-Assessment fees alone run $50k–$150k depending on C3PAO choice and scope.
-Preparation — the work before the assessment — ranges from $150k–$500k+ depending on starting posture, scope, and whether IT buildout is required.
+Assessment fees alone run $60k–$150k depending on C3PAO choice and scope — though third-party assessments cannot be designated on new work during the Phase 2 suspension.
+Preparation — the work before the assessment, and the work that still binds you regardless of the suspension — ranges from $150k–$500k+ depending on starting posture, scope, and whether IT buildout is required.
 We quote every engagement after a scoping call; pricing is scope-dependent and not published.

 Can we use a compliance platform like Vanta or Drata instead of hiring Fortinetics?